Skip to content

 Recommended by: Alexei, Travel Lexx

 Abundant trails will keep even the fussiest walkers happy.
-A part of the South Downs Way runs through here and can be followed over the cliffs themselves.
+Part of the South Downs Way runs through here and can be followed over the cliffs.
 Climbing to famous Beachy Head allows for sweeping views of the coastline as well as an offshore lighthouse below.

 If all that exercise sounds like hard work, hit the beach, and explore the rock pools at Birling Gap before fuelling up on coffee and cakes from the café.
-End your visit at Eastbourne with its Victorian pier, 1930s bandstand and good pubs and restaurants.
+End your visit at Eastbourne with its Victorian pier, 1930s bandstand, and many excellent pubs and restaurants.

 RECOMMENDED TOUR: Seven Sisters and South Downs Day Trip from London